-- Mitoya Taiko: Every Monday evening at 8pm, members of Mitoya Town’s taiko group meet at Uspal Community Center for practice.
+- Mitoya Taiko: Every Monday evening at 8pm, members of Mitoya Town’s taiko group meet at Aspal Community Center for practice.
 Some of the members speak a little English and they always go out of their way to help newcomers.
 The group is very welcoming to ALTs, but it is a serious group with weekly practice and several performances throughout the year, so if you are able to give 100%, this group is the one for you!

-- Mitoya Eikaiwa: Every other Thursday, Mitoya Eikaiwa (English conversation) is held in a small conference room at Uspal.
+- Mitoya Eikaiwa: Every other Thursday, Mitoya Eikaiwa (English conversation) is held in a small conference room at Aspal.
 It’s free for English speakers to join and a great way to get to know locals in the community.
 The group’s leader also coordinates events throughout the year, from flower-viewing parties and picnics, to holiday parties and trips to the movies in Izumo.
 If you like socializing and events, this group is for you!

 - Japanese Lessons: Every other Wednesday, beginner Japanese lessons are offered at the community center in Kisuki.
 Each lesson costs 200 yen, plus the cost of the textbook.
 Though not particularly rigorous, these lessons can be a great help to new JETs who are living in Japan for the first time.